ludovicm67/poc-vonage/README.md

 # Vonage POC

-This is a proof of concept using Vonage API.
+This is a proof of concept using Vonage SDK.

 ## Quick start